 Here is a great article on repair costs.

-Use credit cards to purchase rental property with little money down
+Use credit cards to purchase a rental property with little money down

 Buying investment properties with no money down using a self-directed IRA